kbroughton/azure_cis_scanner/README.md

 error: PyYAML 3.12 is installed but pyyaml~=4.2b4 is required by {'azure-cli-core'}
 ```
 This can be ignored as long as the rest of the pip install succeeds.
 You may need to comment out requests from requirements.txt.
+The conda scipy notebook is dependent on PyYaml 3.13 and cannot
+yet be upgraded.
+The latest Azure CLI requires 4.24b.
+The compromise
+for now is to pin to an older version of Azure CLI using the
+frozenrequirements.txt.

 Expired tokens:
 Message: The access token expiry UTC time '8/21/2018 3:22:00 PM' is earlier than current UTC time '8/21/2018 3:48:45 PM'.